How To Quit Smoking: Tips For Overcoming Addiction

 Try not to set a date that is too far in the future.
 In general, the sooner you can start, the better.
 If you delay for too long, you may lose the drive and motivation to quit.

-Your social triggers may involve others around you and can be some of the hardest to overcome because it’s not always feasible to avoid everyone who smokes.
-Being near or seeing people who smoke, breathing in the scent, and going to social gatherings where there may be smokers, like bars and family gatherings, can trigger the desire to smoke.
-If you have friends and family who smoke, it can be a good idea to explain that you want to quit.
-They should generally try not to have cigarettes lying out in plain sight and avoid offering you one.
+Social events that cause smoking urges may involve others around you and can be difficult to overcome because avoiding everyone who smokes may be difficult.
+Being near or seeing people who smoke, breathing in the scent, and going to social gatherings where there may be smokers, like bars and family gatherings, can incite the desire to smoke.
+If you have friends and family who smoke, explain that you want to quit.
+They can try not to have cigarettes lying out in plain sight and avoid offering you one.
+In addition, avoid secondhand smoke as much as possible.
+Even if you're not actively smoking, being exposed to secondhand smoke can make it harder to resist the temptation to light up and can still have negative effects on your health.

-When you quit smoking, the urge to smoke can be quite powerful and pop up frequently, but there can be many things you can do to help cravings pass.
-You can find ways to distract yourself during this challenging time, such as hobbies and activities that you like.
+When you quit smoking, the urge to smoke can be quite powerful and pop up frequently, but there are steps you can take to ensure cravings pass.
+For example, you can find ways to distract yourself during this challenging time, such as hobbies and activities that you like.
 You can also chat with others, especially if you know people who have quit smoking in the past.

 Consider nicotine substitutes

-The CDC (Centers for Disease Control and Prevention) reports that the following symptoms tend to be common during the first few days after quitting tobacco.
+The Centers for Disease Control and Prevention (CDC) reports that the following symptoms tend to be common during the first few days after quitting tobacco

 • Cravings for smoking or tobacco products